abhignarevuru/remeis-2018/Diary.md

 ## [](https://github.com/abhignarevuru/remeis-2018/blob/master/Training%20Diary.md#brief-outline)Brief outline

-_For a better context to my work, please see github.com/abhignarevuru/internship-remeis_.
+_For a better context to my work, please see github.com/abhignarevuru/remeis-2018_.

-_tl;dr version_  - I worked on a near-**real time automated classification**  system to  **identify astrophysical source classes**  based on satellite data.
+_tl;dr_ - I worked on a near-**real time automated classification**  system to  **identify astrophysical source classes**  based on satellite data.
 My method uses machine learning techniques to achieve an unprecedented 98% accuracy rate.
-My work was specifically tailored for the  **eROSITA**, the primary instrument on board the Spektr-RG satellite (to be launched from Baikonur, March 2019).
+My work was specifically tailored for the  **eROSITA**, the primary instrument on board the Spektr-RG satellite (launched from Baikonur, March 2019).
 The satellite is an international cooperative mission with  _Roskosmos_  (Russia), the  _European Space Agency_,  _Space Research Institute_  (Moscow),  _Max-Planck-Institute for Extraterrestrial Physics_  (Germany), and  _NASA/Marshall Space Flight Centre_  (USA).

 ## [](https://github.com/abhignarevuru/remeis-2018/blob/master/Training%20Diary.md#chronological-diary-of-my-work)Chronological diary of my work